nearmap/webpack-entry-experiments/README.md

 can help, and it will generate a page and automatically inject CSS and JS files for the generated chunks an entry-point depends on.

-As soon as we want to share code across multiple pages and entry-points things get a bit more interesting.
+As soon as we want to share code across multiple pages and entry-points, things get a bit more interesting.

 You can pass an explicit list of chunks to the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/)